RMITLibrary/easy_cite/2022-build/markdown/vancouver.md

 - When the beginning page of the article is **not** provided, calculate the approximate length of the article in pages, e.g. in the context of printed pages, screens or paragraphs.

 - Put the length of the article in square brackets after the cited date.
-Add a colon between the cited date and the length of the article.
-Example: 2018 Apr 3 [cited 2019 Feb 22]:[about 2 p.].
+Add a colon between the cited date and the length of the article. *Example*: 2018 Apr 3 [cited 2019 Feb 22]:[about 2 p.].

 - If applicable, include the Section name after the cited date, followed by a colon and the beginning page of the article.
-Add a semicolon between the cited date and Section name.
-Example: 2018 Apr 3 [cited 2019 Feb 22];Business:4.
+Add a semicolon between the cited date and Section name. *Example*: 2018 Apr 3 [cited 2019 Feb 22];Business:4.

 - If the reference has a Section name **and** the beginning page of the article is **not** provided, put the length of the article in square brackets after the Section name.
-Add a colon between the Section name and the length of the article.
-Example: 2018 Apr 3 [cited 2019 Feb 22];Business:[about 2 p.].
+Add a colon between the Section name and the length of the article. *Example*: 2018 Apr 3 [cited 2019 Feb 22];Business:[about 2 p.].

 - Add the database name the article is available from after the beginning page of the article or, if applicable, after the length of the article.
 The database name is mentioned last.
 Do not put the word 'database' unless part of the name.